RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 There is a 'Studying Technologies' folder explaining more about how the technology behind this works, and initial (not focused on maliciousness, disinformation) initial social network graph files that are available for anyone.

 - It's difficult to be the first to establish a precedence, but it's thrilling too.
-Can you think of any services currently that stop, prevent, or mitigate these types of situations for profiles similar to this?
+<br>Can you think of any services currently that stop, prevent, or mitigate these types of situations for profiles similar to this?

 <b>We did this study independently and had to.
 With numerous insider threats and the difficulty of studying private sector vs the norms of research, we had to study this globally and with agility.